mnielsen/finding_scenius/finding_scenius.md

 **Jobs and high barriers:** Walter Isaacson's
-[recent biography of Steve Jobs](http://www.amazon.com/Steve-Jobs-Walter-Isaacson/dp/1451648537) makes it clear that one of Jobs's main functions at Apple was to act as a human barrier, either firing or driving away people who weren't superb at their job.
+[recent biography of Steve Jobs](http://www.amazon.com/Steve-Jobs-Walter-Isaacson/dp/1451648537) shows that one of Jobs's main functions at Apple was to act as a human barrier, either firing or driving away people who weren't superb at their job.
 This no doubt had many negative consequences.
 But it's also part of the reason Apple maintained a very good core team, despite being high prestige.

 **Open, but with high standards:** Anyone can join.
 But they may have to pay a price.
 Furthermore, their work will ultimately be judged